-The content marketing landscape has undergone drastic changes in the past decade.
+The content marketing trends and landscape has undergone drastic changes in the past decade.

 Content has undergone a near-spiritual journey, from being a source of search engine traction to becoming the prime resource for consumers to gain valuable and actionable information.

-To encapsulate my entire prediction into one weather metaphor, I think 2019 will mostly consist of sunny skies with a few rainy days.
-Without further ado, here are my top three content marketing predictions for 2019:
+To encapsulate my entire prediction into one weather metaphor, I think 2020 will mostly consist of sunny skies with a few rainy days.
+Without further ado, here are my top three content marketing trends predictions for 2020:

 More Of Buying Than Building